atlas by clearpeople

 Why is knowledge management important?

-Your organization's knowledge is unique: it's what sets you apart from your competitors, it drives your business activity and the way it flows - or doesn't - affects your productivity.
+Each organization's knowledge is unique: it's what sets one apart from its competitors, it drives business activity and affects productivity.
 Knowledge management in business is a systematic approach to capturing and utilizing your organization's collective expertise to create value.
 And good knowledge management results in the coherent and productive creation, sharing and application of knowledge at all levels of the business.

 What happens when business knowledge management is lacking?
 Knowledge is an asset and has a measurable monetary value.
 Where knowledge accumulates only in employees' heads and stagnates across disconnected systems, its value is diminished.
 Once knowledge is valued as an asset like people, customers, brand and cash, the importance of business knowledge management becomes clear.